salat/salat/notes/about.markdown

   feasible.

 *Salat* is [free software][github-link].
-Its availability is governed by the MIT license.
+Its availability is governed by the Apache 2 license.
 See [LICENSE.md][license] at source root for more information.
 Please make use of the [GitHub project][github-link] to report issues or contact the author.

 [github-link]: https://github.com/novus/salat
 [license]: https://github.com/novus/salat/blob/master/README.md